-Soft Tissue InjuriesSoft tissue injuries occur often to the facial region.
+Soft tissue injuries occur often to the facial region.
 These injuries typically include lacerations from car accidents, sports injuries and even violence.
 Lacerations on the face are treated much differently than lacerations anywhere else on the body simply because of the cosmetic nature of the injury.
 We want patients to have minimal scarring after the treatment to ensure that their appearance was not negatively impacted as a result of the accident, furthering the emotional impact of the entire ordeal.
 Other concerns that we must address include any damage that occurred to the nerves and salivary glands, making the facial trauma even more debilitating.
 The face is a very delicate area that must be handled with care; the intricate balance of soft tissues and bones make it necessary to have an expert handle your injuries to ensure proper recovery.

 Fractures in the face are more challenging to deal with than a fractured arm or leg.
 Our OMS staff must handle each case differently, depending on the area that is broken, its severity and the age of the patient.
 In the most severe cases, the jaw needs to be wired shut in order to ensure its stability as it heals, similar to the way an arm would be casted in order to heal.
 While this is not the most comfortable situation, it is the best way to handle a broken jaw

 When you are dealing with facial trauma, an OMS is the only person to trust.
 The techniques that are most often used in today's hospitals were created and used by OMS personnel all the way back in World War II and Vietnam.
 These techniques were used to treat some of the most gruesome injuries, helping our soldiers rebuild their lives after saving our country.
 When you choose an OMS, you are choosing the best possible care for your face and oral cavity, enabling you to restore your look and minimize the effects that any facial trauma may have caused.

 If you have any questions, or if you'd like to schedule an appointment, please give us a call at